 Comparison Table: ADHD vs. Autism vs. AuDHD Traits

-While ADHD might present as a constant need for external stimulation and dynamic change, Autism often presents as a deep reliance on internal structure, repetitive routines, and predictable environments.
+ADHD might present as a constant need for outside stimulation and dynamic change.
+Autism, on the other hand, often presents as a deep reliance on internal structure, repetitive routines, and predictable settings.

 Ready to Learn More?